SpotSee Enables Predictive Maintenance in Mining, Oil and Gas Industries

 Preventive Maintenance vs. Predictive Maintenance

 Detecting problems with proactive monitoring and predictive maintenance will help improve productivity and reduce downtimes, but operators should still do regular preventive maintenance.
-Preventive maintenance is regularly scheduled maintenance whereas predictive maintenance is scheduled based on equipment conditions.
+What is preventive maintenance?
+Preventive maintenance is regularly scheduled maintenance.
+What is predictive maintenance?
+Predictive maintenance is scheduled based on equipment conditions.

 Systems like OpsWatch gather data so that you can make better decisions on when and how to schedule preventive maintenance.
 OpsWatch also sends alerts when conditions deteriorate so that maintenance personnel can schedule predictive maintenance.
 If OpsWatch vibration sensors identify recurring operational issues, maintenance staff can analyze those trends and build better preventive maintenance schedules.